Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 - a *mutability* qualifier: ``{const,24}`` would denote that the corresponding attribute is ``const`` and that its (fixed) value is ``24`` (thus ``const`` implies here ``initial``, which should not specified in that case); ``const`` can also be specified just by itself (with no initial value), so that it can be initialised later, and, of course, just once (this is useful for non-immediate yet const values)

-- the *none* qualifier: ``none`` implies that no specific qualifier is specified, and as a result the defaults apply
+- the *none* qualifier: ``none`` implies that no specific qualifier is specified, and as a result the defaults apply; this qualifier can only be used by itself (not in a list), as an alternative to specifying an empty qualifier list

 The defaults are: